Military ranks of Singapore: Wearing of rank insignia

 Where the rank insignia is worn depends on a number of factors, including the uniform type, rank scheme, gender, and service of the serviceman.

 When wearing the No. 4 uniform (combat uniform), all servicemen wear their rank insignia on a chest strap.
 Otherwise, when wearing other uniforms, the rank insignia of enlistees and specialists are generally worn on the sleeves, while that of warrant officers, officers, and military experts are worn on shoulder epaulettes.
-In addition, female warrant officers, officers, and military experts wear their rank insignia on the collars when wearing the No. 3 or No. 5 uniforms (service dress uniforms), except for those of Army, who may wear their insignia on the shoulders if they are wearing a suit with their No. 5 uniform.
+In addition, female warrant officers, officers, and military experts wear their rank insignia on the collars when wearing the No. 3 or No. 5 uniforms (service dress uniforms), except for those of the Army, who may wear their insignia on the shoulders if they are wearing a suit with their No. 5 uniform.

 Suffixes to rank titles

 Military ranks are sometimes suffixed with an abbreviation to denote certain circumstances under which the personnel holds the rank.